Aphrontos/Euclidean-Orchard/README.md

 (x + y) mod x = y mod x

+1 ≡ b mod a is equivalent to GCD(a, b) = 1, which is the definition of coprimality.

 ## Usage
 This program generates a PNG based on Dirichlet's Theorem on Arithmetic Progression.